tkw1536/sip/docs/inspector.md

 The inspector supports only `.xml` files at the moment.
 Clicking on the Pathbuilder box opens a dialog where the file can be selected.
 Alternatively, it can be dragged and dropped into the box to be loaded.

+Alternatively, a button to load a sample file is also provided.

 <details>
     <summary>How To Create a Pathbuilder XML from within WissKI</summary>